Sun-Haoyuan23/one_way_ANOVA/README.md

 # My_report.pdf
 This file shows my results on these tasks.
 # code
-Here are 13 .py files in this folder,which perfectly solved the problems in the task introduction.\
+Here are 13 .py files in this folder, which perfectly solved the problems in the task introduction.\
 1. The 'test_normality.py' solves the task 3(a).  \
 2. The 'test _five_components.py' solves the task 3(b).\
 3. The 'ANOVA.py' solves the task 3(c).\